How to cook the Best Slow Cooked Leg of Lamb! Slow roasted at a low temperature, in the oven for 5 hours, so tender it

 - 3 tablespoon Real Ale Chutney Or something similar

 - 3 tablespoon Plain Flour (add more or less for desierd consistancy)

 - For best results keep lamb out of the fridge for about an hour before cooking (don't worry too much if you forget!!)
 Preheat oven to 150°C fan / 170°C / 325°F / Gas Mark 3.
 Place chopped onions, carrots, rosemary and garlic in a roasting tin and drizzle with olive oil2 Carrots, 2 Onions, 1 Garlic Bulb, 4 tablespoon olive oil, 3 sprigs Rosemary

 - Place lamb on top of veg rub both sides with oil, salt & pepper.
 Leave the leg of lamb the right way up.1.8-2.2 Kg (3.9-4.8lb) Leg of Lamb

 - Pour stock in around the leg of lamb, but not over the top of lamb.1000 ml Lamb Stock

 - Cover roasting tin with tin foil to keep moisture in.
 Place in the oven 150°C fan / 170°C / 325°F / Gas Mark 3 for 3 hr 00 min for 0.8-1.4kg half leg of lamb3 hr 30 min for 1.5-1.7kg leg of lamb4 hr 15 min for 1.8-2.2kg leg of lamb4 hr 45 min for 2.25-2.90kg leg of lamb5hr 15 min for 3-3.5kg leg of lamb

 - Remove from oven and take foil off (keep aside to reuse later) Add your choice of chutney to glaze lamb or leave as it is?3 tablespoon Real Ale Chutney

-- Place back in the oven for the final 30-45 minutes.
+- Place back in the oven for another 30-45 minutes.